Lies of P: Premise

-Lies of P takes place in the fictional city of Krat, built over the discovery of "Ergo", a local mineral which the Order of Alchemists used to power Puppets designed by Giuseppe Geppetto, and which, bound by the "Covenant" to never harm humans nor lie, were integrated into many aspects of life, transforming Krat into a thriving city that kept its many discoveries, such as Ergo and Puppets, to itself.
-Later, a mysterious illness known as the "Petrification Disease" swept through the city, slowly blinding the infected before ultimately killing them.
-As Krat failed to contain the Disease, a sudden phenomenon, the "Puppet Frenzy" turned most Puppets murderous towards Humans in spite of the Covenant, causing a massacre of the population, including from Puppet-centric law enforcement.

-It is during this state of chaos that the game begins, following Pinocchio or simply "P", a Puppet Geppetto considers his son and whom, unlike others Puppets, looks exactly like a Human; untouched by the Frenzy, P is completely free of will, unbound by the Covenant and as free to lie or kill as a Human would be.
+Lies of P takes place in the fictional city of Krat, made prosperous by "Ergo", a resource which the Order of Alchemists used to power autonomous Puppets designed by Giuseppe Geppetto.
+Puppets bound by the "Covenant" to never harm humans nor lie were integrated into many aspects of life, allowing Krat to thrive.
+Later, a mysterious illness known as the "Petrification Disease" swept through the city, slowly blinding people before killing them.
+As Krat failed to contain the crisis, a sudden phenomenon, the "Puppet Frenzy" turned most Puppets murderous in spite of the Covenant, causing a massacre of the population.
+It is during this state of chaos that the game begins, following a puppet called "P" who Geppetto considers his son and who, unlike other Puppets, looks exactly like a Human; untouched by the Frenzy, P has free will, unbound by the Covenant and is as free to lie or kill as a Human would be.